Kartik-yo/Test-Student-Submissions/README.md

 ## 💡 Fun Fact

-- I'm always excited to try new tools in the DevOps ecosystem.
+- I'm always excited to try new tools in the DevOps ecosystem and projects related to them.
-- I enjoy playing chess in my free time.

 ---